tobiasvogel/hexMerger/README.md

 ## How can I get this wonderful piece of Software?

-You can download hexMerger on this page for Windows, Mac, Linux and the source code.
+You can download hexMerger on [this page](https://github.com/tobiasvogel/hexMerger/releases) for Windows, Mac, Linux and the source code.
-See the 'builds' folder above to find the Application file for your corresponding OS.
+See the 'releases' above to find the Application file for your corresponding OS or check out the master branch for the latest development snapshot of the source code.

 ## For free?